 Donating blood – scientifically proven to save lives!

-This year (2013), we’re trying to keep track of how much blood our members donate.
+We’re trying to keep track of how much blood our members donate.
 Please add a comment to the Blood Donations page when you donate, and we’ll add your contribution to the meter on the right of the website.

 To make an appointment or ask if you’re eligible to donate, please call Canadian Blood Services: 1-888-2-DONATE (1-888-236-6283)